 Promoting A Circular Philosophy

-How wastes is created, recycled or disposed of, both in our breweries and across our product life cycles, is an important driver of our products’ environmental impact.
+How waste rather than wastes is created, recycled or disposed of, both in our breweries and across our product life cycles, is an important driver of our products’ environmental impact.
 We are fully committed to see all of our major brewing and manufacturing facilities achieve zero waste to landfill by 2025.
-By the end of 2018, 17 such sites, including every major Molson Coors brewery, achieved and sustained this goal, while others are progressing toward it.
+By the end of 2020, 17 such sites, including every major Molson Coors brewery in the US, achieved and sustained this goal, while others are progressing toward it.

 Packaging materials are the largest source of emissions in our value chain footprint, accounting for approximately 38% of the total.
 That’s why, as part of our 2025 target to cut absolute carbon emissions across our supply chain by 20%, we aim to reduce emissions from packaging materials by 26%.